3jesters/OpenTCG-Backend/docs/DECK-API.md

 ### Get Deck by ID

-Retrieve a specific deck by its ID.
+Retrieve a specific deck by its ID with full card details.
+This endpoint returns complete card information including images, attacks, abilities, and all other card properties, making it perfect for match gameplay where all card data is needed.

 **Endpoint:** `GET /api/v1/decks/:id`